 That majority movements that are not "about" ethnicity may take on an anti-minority agenda is empirically well established.
 Why this happens is less clear.
-One reason may be due to the fact that majorities inherently have less contact with minorities than minorities have with majorities as long as there is even a partial tendency for like to associate with like (Blau 1977a; Blau 1977b).
+One reason may be due to the fact that majorities inherently have less contact with minorities than minorities have with majorities as long as there is even a partial tendency for like to associate with like (Blau 1977a, Blau 1977b).
 This makes majority people more ignorant of the needs and interests of minorities and also more at risk of stereotyping.
 This structural tendency to reduced network ties with minorities contributes to the processes of ethnic group construction and us-them dynamics that lead majority group members to view minorities as competitors or enemies rather than potential allies or co-occupants of the same societal boat.
 McVeigh (2004) draws on Schwartz's ideas of structured ignorance, theories of bounded rationality, and Blau's discussion of social structure as a multidimensional space of social positions to identify the conditions under which a white racist interpretation of the facts around a person can make sense.
+Lipset (1959) stressed that "authoritarian predispositions and ethnic prejudice" are more common among working class people, but failed to mark his implicit assumption that "people" were White.
+Commentators today would note that upper class or highly educated people often have class prejudice against lower class or uneducated people.

 Economic or political elites often fan ethnic conflict.
 Ethnic/racial labor conflicts in the US have generally been tied to employer practices of segregating workers by ethnicity and paying minorities less; majority workers have viewed minorities as direct competitors driving their wages down.
 Political elites competing for ethnic majority votes often promote fears of minorities as a vote-getting strategy.
+McKean (2016) argues that populist us-them anti-elite rhetoric has the inherent danger that it homogenizes "us" and can thus readily be turned against outsiders.
+He provides examples of politicians who explicitly reject racist tendencies in their rhetoric, but stresses that this takes rhetorical "work."

 Even when majority people are not hostile to minorities and would welcome them as allies, patterns of ethnic spatial and social segregation reinforced by group differences in economic resources create gulfs between groups in both their objective interests and their subjectively experienced realities.
 They may pursue policies that benefit them but hurt others, not out of hostility to others but out of genuine ignorance of the interests and conditions of life of other groups.
+Majorities may enact dominance even while supporting minorities.
+Hughey (2015) compares White racist and anti-racist activists whose overt ideologies or frames are antagonistic but finds that their interactional scripts and identities as White men are very similar in that they see Whites as rational, intelligent and objective, Blacks as dysfunctional, and racial differences as relatively immutable.